-We believe that having an inclusive and diverse workforce is key to our success in providing us with the opportunities to innovate and make the right decisions through understanding and reflecting the wide range of backgrounds of our customers.
+At Marley, we believe that having an inclusive and diverse workforce is key to our success and provides us with the opportunities to innovate and make the right decisions, by understanding and reflecting the wide range of backgrounds of our customers.

-We are committed to continuously reviewing and assessing the levels of gender equality in Marley, the balance of male and female employees at the different levels, and how effectively we are maximizing and rewarding talent.
+We are committed to continuously reviewing and assessing the levels of gender equality in Marley, the balance of male and female employees at the different levels, and how effectively we are maximising and rewarding talent.

 I confirm that the information contained in the gender pay gap report dated 5th April 2020 is accurate.